Kusal-Tennakoon/mun_ai4l_place_recog/README.md

                ```

       5. Analysing the results.
-         * This step only applies if evaluation data was collected in step 2.
+         * This step only applies if evaluation data was collected in step ii.
          * The following is done in this step
            * Analysis of execution time in LCD.
            * Analysis of prediction time vs number of reference vlad vectors in LCD.